mtapoja/mtapoja-tools-nox/README.md

 mtapoja-tools-nox
 =================

-Tools, scripts etc. to a Ubuntu meta-package.
+Tools, scripts etc. for headless Ubuntu.

-Available for Ubuntu 12.04 precise at https://launchpad.net/~mtapoja/+archive/tools
+Available for a few Ubuntu releases at https://launchpad.net/~mtapoja/+archive/tools